Walfred-MA/Ctyper/tools/Annotation/getFASTA/README.md

 - No external Python packages (uses only built-in libraries)

 Note:
-To make sure of inputting both GRCH38 and CHM13 references because some sequences can only be mapped to CHM13 and will not be outputted without CHM13 reference.
+1. To make sure of inputting both GRCH38 and CHM13 references because some sequences can only be mapped to CHM13.
 References need to be separated with comma.
-CHM13 reference needs to have chromosome names with NC_* instead of chr*, to distinguish from GRCH38.
-Also considering including all alternative loci and input $CTYPER_PATH/data/Allalters.fa alongside with your references, e.g  -r HG38_main.fa,AllAlters.fa,CHM13.fa
+2. CHM13 reference needs to have chromosome names with NC_* instead of chr*, to distinguish from GRCH38.
+3. Also consider including all alternative loci and input $CTYPER_PATH/data/Allalters.fa alongside with your references,
+4. e.g:  -r HG38_main.fa,AllAlters.fa,CHM13.fa
 ---

 ## 🚀 Usage